lalaman/lala-alerts-js/README.md

 <script type="text/javascript" src="js/lala-alert.js"></script>
 ```

-Add these elements to after your content container before the body tag ends.
+Add these elements to after your content container before the \</body> tag ends.
 This is where the alert boxes will populate:
 ```html
     <!-- Lala alert section -->
     <div id="lala-alert-container"><div id="lala-alert-wrapper"></div></div>